Senior specialists Diagnosis-first No junior account handling

 Run the audit →

-Second (within 30 minutes): Verify Organization schema is present and correctly populated.
-If using Yoast/Rank Math/AIOSEO, walk through the setup wizard or the equivalent settings panel.
-Add a logo, social profile URLs, and contact info.
+Second (30 minutes).
+Check Organization schema is present and properly populated.
+Walk through your SEO plugin's setup wizard if you skipped it the first time.
+Add a logo, social profiles, contact info.

-Fifth (within an hour): Rewrite meta descriptions on top pages to be 120-160 characters with at least one concrete claim each.
+Fifth (an hour).
+Rewrite meta descriptions on top pages — 120-160 characters, one concrete claim each.

-None of the fixes above require ongoing maintenance once they're correctly set up.
-The robots.txt block sits in your site root forever.
-Organization schema renders on every page via the plugin.
-Heading hierarchy stays fixed unless someone explicitly reverts it.
+None of these fixes need ongoing maintenance once set up.
+The robots.txt block sits there forever.
+Schema renders on every page via the plugin.
+Headings stay fixed unless someone explicitly changes them.
 Meta descriptions, once written well, persist.

-If your audit surfaced fixes that need expertise beyond a CMS settings panel — a custom theme that resists plugin schema, a page builder that won't let you control headings cleanly, or content that needs strategic rewriting rather than tactical editing — that's the work Kaliber takes on.
-Get in touch if you'd like a senior-led walk-through of your specific site, or read more about the GEO & AI Search service.
+If your audit surfaces fixes that need more than a plugin can give you — a custom theme that resists schema, a page builder that won't let you control headings, content that needs proper rewriting rather than tweaking — that's the work we take on.
+Get in touch, or read about the GEO & AI Search service.

-Does WordPress need a special plugin for AI Search optimization?
+Does WordPress need a special plugin for AI Search?

-Should I still use FAQ schema after Google dropped FAQ rich results in May 2026?
+Should I still use FAQ schema after Google dropped FAQ rich results?

-How do I allow AI crawlers like GPTBot and ClaudeBot in my WordPress robots.txt?
+How do I allow AI crawlers like GPTBot and ClaudeBot in robots.txt?

 Which WordPress SEO plugin is best for AI Search?

-How do I verify my schema is actually working after I add it in WordPress?
+How do I verify my schema is working?

 Chat on WhatsApp